octabytes/FireO/index.md

 # FireO is ORM package in Python for the Google's Firestore
 {: .fs-9 }

 A modern and simplest convenient ORM package in Python.
-FireO is specifically designed for the Google's Firestore, it's more than just ORM.
+FireO is specifically designed for the Google's Firestore.
 It implements validation, type checking, relational model logic and much more facilities.
+FireO is more than just ORM
 {: .fs-6 .fw-300 }

 [Quickstart](/quick-start){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/ocatbytes/FireO){: .btn .fs-5 .mb-4 .mb-md-0 }